archfz/cypress-terminal-report/README.md

 What types of logs to collect and print.
 By default all types are enabled.
 The 'cy:command' is the general type that contain all types of commands that are not specially treated.

+#### `options.commandTimings`
+null | 'timestamp' | 'seconds'; default: null;
+Record and log the time when the logs were generated.
+'timestamp' is the epoch timestamp in milliseconds.
+'seconds' is the number of seconds since the test start, displaying the milliseconds as decimals.

 #### `options.filterLog`
 null | ({type, message, severity}) => boolean; default: undefined; Callback to filter logs manually.